 Veterans with PTSD and anger problems may be eligible for Veterans Disability Benefits.
-If you want to talk to our law firm for free about your PTSD and anger benefits, call (866) 232-5777 of fill out the contact form.
+If you want to talk to our law firm for free about your PTSD and anger benefits, call (866) 232-5777 or fill out the contact form.

-Post-Traumatic Stress Disorder among veterans is more common than most believe.
+Post-traumatic Stress Disorder among veterans is more common than most believe.

 - It’s estimated that 30% of Vietnam veterans have PTSD at some point in their life.